ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 newtype RegularFunc a b = RegularFunc { getRegular :: a -> b }
 ```

-We can define a (Covariant) Functor instance for `RegularFunc` because `b` is in output position.
+We can define a `Functor` instance for `RegularFunc` because `b` is in output position.
 But what about `a`, which is in input position?
 More on that below.

 Let's recall what the definition of the `Functor` type class looks like: